 Where The Truth Lies is a story of suspense and resilience, set amid the lies and suspicions between the corporate world and a blue collar workforce and revealed through the frantic buzz of a major city newsroom investigation.

 Where The Truth Lies draws on Karina’s childhood memories of being taken to the wharves – “a weekend treat, to watch the huge ships and eat fish & chips out of old newspapers”.
 The newsroom setting in the novel comes from her experience as a career journalist.
 The main character, Chrissie is a voice that Karina says she hears very strongly – a woman in a man’s world.

-Chrissie soon realises she has botched a story which sets her on a path to undo her mistake and investigate the real cause of a wharfie’s death.
+Chrissie soon suspects she has a big story on her hands as she investigates the cause of a wharfie’s death.

 The investigation becomes tangled in corporate politics: the wrestling between unions and big business and the changing world of the traditional media.